JAlfred2/prime-palace/README.md

 less than or equal to the input.
 Doesn't go much higher than 50,000.

 Please contact me with comments or suggestions!
 I would be open to improving my skills or learning something new.

+Will be attempting to add in an Euler Totient Function and hopefully a Mobius Function.